 One of the greatest challenges facing our nation and schools across the country is preparing our youth for the interconnected world of the 21st century.
-America’s ability to face the economic and security challenges of the 21st century, and seize new opportunities is dependent on an educated and informed workforce.
-Academic WorldQuest™ is a unique opportunity to expose our youth to the world outside our borders and prepare them for the challenges and the opportunities of the 21st Century.
+America’s ability to face economic and security challenges, and seize new opportunities is dependent on an educated and informed workforce.
+Academic WorldQuest™ is a unique opportunity to expose our youth to the world outside our borders and prepare them for unanticipated challenges and opportunities.

-Academic WorldQuest™ was invented by the World Affairs Council of Charlotte.
-It is a team competition testing competitors’ knowledge of international affairs, geography, history, and culture.
+Academic WorldQuest™ is a team competition testing competitors’ knowledge of international affairs, geography, history, and culture.
 Participants come from high schools that collaborate with World Affairs Councils throughout the USA.

 Why It Is Important